-The Cedar Crest College Dietetic Internship will be using the online centralized internship application (DICAS) which can be accessed at https://portal.dicas.org; e-mail DICASinfo@DICAS.org.
-The fee to use DICAS is $40 for the first application submitted and $20 for each additional application.
+The Cedar Crest College Dietetic Internship uses the online centralized internship application (DICAS) which can be accessed at https://portal.dicas.org; e-mail DICASinfo@DICAS.org.
+The fee to use DICAS is $45 for the first application submitted and $20 for each additional application.

 Didactic Coursework and Supervised Practice

-There are two components to the Dietetic Internship, the didactic portion and the supervised practice portion.
+There are two components to the Dietetic Internship: the didactic portion and the supervised practice portion.
 The didactic portion involves attending virtual classes on a weekly basis.
-Students are informed of their progress in didactic course work through grades earned on case studies, live discussions, papers, presentations, or other assigned work.
+Students are informed of their progress in didactic coursework through grades earned on case studies, live discussions, papers, presentations, or other assigned work.
 All didactic work must be completed successfully in order to complete the internship.
-The supervised practice portion includes all practice hours in each of the four rotations (Clinical, Community, Community Concentration, and Food Service Management).
-The required number of practice hours must be completed in order to complete the internship program.
+The supervised practice portion includes all supervised practice hours in each of the four rotations (Clinical, Community, Community Concentration, and Food Service Management).
+The required number of practice hours for each rotation (and a total of 1,200 hours) must be completed in order to complete the internship program.
 Preceptors from each rotation will be evaluating the interns’ performance.
-There will be required projects, presentations and papers which will be graded in the same manner as the didactic program course work.
+There will be required projects, presentations and papers which must be completed successfully in order to complete the internship.

 Interns in supervised practice cannot be used to compensate for or support employee shortages and/or absences in any facility.

 Maximum Period of Internship